bioidiap/bob.learn.em/doc/index.rst

 ..
    ..
 [Roweis1998] Roweis, Sam.
 "EM algorithms for PCA and SPCA."
 Advances in neural information processing systems (1998): 626-632.

-..
-[Glembek2009] Glembek, Ondrej, et al. "Comparison of scoring methods used in speaker recognition with joint factor analysis."
-Acoustics, Speech and Signal Processing, 2009.
-ICASSP 2009.
-IEEE International Conference on.
-IEEE, 2009.

 Indices and tables